ameli/imate/docs/source/tutorials/install.rst

     ``CYTHON_BUILD_IN_SOURCE``

-        By default, this variable is set to `0`, in which the compilation process generates source files in outside of the source directry, in ``/build`` directry.
-When it is set to `1`, the build files are generated in source directory.
+        By default, this variable is set to `0`, in which the compilation process generates source files outside of the source directory, in ``/build`` directry.
+When it is set to `1`, the build files are generated in the source directory.
 To set this variable, run

         .. tab-set::